-Eta regains hurricane strength as Florida prepares for hit
+Eta weakens to a tropical storm as Florida prepares for hit

-FORT LAUDERDALE, Fla.
-(AP) — Eta regained hurricane strength Wednesday morning as Florida braced for a second hit from the storm.
+ST. PETERSBURG, Fla.
+(AP) — Eta weakened again to a tropical storm Wednesday afternoon just hours after regaining hurricane strength as Florida braced for a second hit from the storm along the Gulf of Mexico coast near the heavily populated Tampa Bay region.

-The storm’s maximum sustained winds increased to around 75 mph (120 kph) off Florida’s southwest coast.
+The storm’s maximum sustained winds decreased to around 70 mph (110 kph) off Florida’s southwest coast as it moved northward.
+Additional weakening was expected as Eta approaches the coast.

 Forecasters at the National Hurricane Center in Miami issued a hurricane watch for a 120-mile (193-kilometer) stretch that includes Tampa and St. Petersburg.
 The storm has been in the Gulf of Mexico since crossing over South Florida on Sunday.